 • the value generated for all partners

-For more information on TPI’s value framework and the collaborative advantage of partnerships, download the draft guidebook on maximising the value of partnerships.
+For more information on TPI’s value framework and the collaborative advantage of partnerships, download the guidebook on maximising the value of partnerships.

 |Introduction to The Partnering Initiative||Darian Stibbe, The Partnering Initiative|